 Diabetes is a life-threatening disease to protection dogs.
 Just like in humans, the disease is commonly linked to the type of food a dog eats.
-In as much as the diet has a role in causing diabetes, there are other nutritional related factors that also contribute to the emergence of the disease.
-The following are some of the nutritional factors that you need to consider in the prevention and management of dog diabetes.
+In as much as diet has a role in causing diabetes, there are other nutritional-related factors that also contribute to the emergence of the disease.
+The following are some of the nutritional factors that you need to consider in the prevention and management of diabetes.

 - Diet-related pancreatitis

 - Food allergies

 Although food allergies are not common like other disease-causing organisms like flea, personal protection dogs are immensely affected by digestive issues and skin symptoms.
 These include; itching, diarrhea, vomiting, and rash.
 According to professionals in dog nutrition, a higher percentage of dog-itching results from food allergies.

 Inflammation in the gut is related to food allergies.
 Irrespective of where the symptoms appear, the gut swells.
 Puffiness leads to a leaky gut syndrome where undigested food particles leak into the bloodstream thus pressure on the liver.
 The damaged intestinal lining also causes irritation and stress on other tissues in the body.
 The fact that inflammation interferes with functions of the pancreas by damaging insulin-producing cells, the body is susceptible to infection.